spmohara/Filter-Trace/README.md

 #### Generate button:
 ![GUI Generate button](images/GUI%20Generate%20button.png)
-- Outputs a text file consisting of only the lines that contain the keywords.
+- Outputs a text file consisting of only the lines that contain keywords.
+- The **Enter** key can also be used to generate the file.

 #### Version label:
 ![GUI Version label](images/GUI%20Version%20label.png)
-- Shows the application version.
+- Shows the current version of the application.

 #### File Generated successfully:
 ![MsgBox File Generated](images/MsgBox%20File%20Generated.png)